Online therapy for sex addiction, Canadian licence

 The essence of this approach is that instead of perpetuating inner conflict and obsession by trying to strong-arm the self, it helps the client to observe, understand and accept himself, resolve inner conflicts, and move on to finding fulfilment in a way that works instead of futilely pursuing the fantasy represented by an obsession or addiction.
 While some other approaches to addiction, behavioral problems and emotional distress see them as illness or "sin", I see them as less than optimal ways of coping with the vicissitudes of living in an extremely complex--and less than optimal--society.
 However, as addictions and prolonged emotional distress frequently cause illness, it makes sense for psychotherapy and addiction therapy to be covered under medical insurance.

-Background: Best practices in treating sex addictions
+Best practices in therapy for sex addictions

 Northern Ontario centres: